SnkSynthesis/networking-multiplayer/README.md

 # Networking Multiplayer
-This is a multiplayer game using Python, UDP, and Pygame
+This is a multiplayer game using Python, UDP, and Pygame.
+A collaboration with @IsaiahT-Tech.

 * Install dependencies: `pip install -r requirements.txt`
 * Install development dependencies: `pip install -r requirements-dev.txt`